7x11x13/selenium-wire-2/README.rst

 .. code:: python

     options = SeleniumWireOptions(
-        addr=hostname_or_ip  # Address of the machine running Selenium Wire.
+        host=hostname_or_ip  # Address of the machine running Selenium Wire.
 Explicitly use 127.0.0.1 rather than localhost if remote session is running locally.
     )
     driver = webdriver.Remote(
         command_executor="http://www.example.com",